google/gvisor/content/docs/user_guide/compatibility/_index.md

 ## Utilities

 Most common utilities work.
+Note that:

-Note that some tools, such as tcpdump and old versions of ping, require excplicitly enabling raw sockets via the unsafe `--net-raw` runsc flag.
+* Some tools, such as `tcpdump` and old versions of `ping`, require explicitly enabling raw sockets via the unsafe `--net-raw` runsc flag.
+* Different Docker images can behave differently.
+For example, Alpine Linux and Ubuntu have different `ip` binaries.

  Specific tools include:

 | Tool     | Status                                                                                    |
 | ---      | ---                                                                                       |